 Day 8 Overnight Train

-Today is free for you to explore Chiang Mai alittle further until your overnight train journey.
-Perhaps join your leader on a walk through the old city, or take up one of many optional activities.
-Or do some last minute shopping.
-At 4pm your train departures Chiang Mai headed for Bangkok.
-Once in Bangkok tomorrow you then take a private minivan to the seaside town of Hua Hin.
+Today is free for you to explore Chiang Mai a little further until your overnight train journey.
+Perhaps join your leader on a walk through the old city or take up one of many optional activities.
+Alternatively, you might like to do some last-minute shopping or spend some time relaxing and recharging your batteries with a stroll among the blissfully calm surrounds.
+Join back with your group later this afternoon, at 4 pm your train departs Chiang Mai, headed for Bangkok.

 Day 9 Hua Hin

-We arrive into Bangkok around 6am.
-After some breakfast at a local hotel we make the journey south to the beach town of Hua Hin (approximately 3 hours).
-Spend your free time here exploring and swimming in the numerous white sandy beaches by day and indulging in amazing food by night.
+Arrive into Bangkok around 6 am this morning.
+After some breakfast at a local hotel, make the journey south to the beach town of Hua Hin (approximately 3 hours).
+With two days to enjoy this palm-fringed resort town, spend your free time exploring the numerous white sandy beaches by day and indulging in amazing food by night.
 This beautiful coastal spot is located right by a sophisticated city that has everything you need.
 But its slickness takes nothing away from the gorgeous beach and blue-green waters, which are perfect to laze around in.
-Hua Hin was once a sleepy fishing village before Thai royalty made it their beachside getaway in the '20s.
+Hua Hin was once a sleepy fishing village before Thai royalty made it their beachside getaway in the 1920’s.
 Hin Beach is the main strip – grab a coconut, settle in and be sure to sample the delicious thom kha (spicy seafood soup).